Markov cubature rules for polynomial processes: Abstract

 Under linear growth conditions on the coefficients, one has the estimate

 for all $x\in E$, where $\kappa$ is a constant that only depends on $\mu$ and $\sigma$; see Problem~5.3.15 in~\cite{karatzas1991brownian}.
-If $Y$ is a $4$-Markov cubature rule for $X$ on $[0,\infty)$, this estimate carries over to $Y$, which in conjunction with the Markov property yields
+If $Y$ is a $4$-Markov cubature rule for $X$ on $[0,\infty)$, this estimate carries over to $Y$, which in conjunction with the time-homogeneous Markov property yields

 for any $x\in E^Y$ and any $s\le t$ with $t-s\le1$.
-By Kolmogorov's continuity lemma, $Y$ then has continuous paths as well, which forces it to be constant.
-Consequently, in the generic case, the diffusion $X$ will not admit any \emph{non-trivial} $n$-Markov cubature rule on $[0,\infty)$, unless $n<4$.
-Moreover, by the same argument and the intermediate value theorem, unless $X$ exhibits jumps, it is impossible to construct a non-trivial Markov process $Y$ with countable state space such that~\eqref{eq:Matchmoments}, with $n\geq 4$, holds for all initial conditions.
+By Kolmogorov's continuity lemma, $Y$ then has a version with continuous paths, which forces it to be constant.
+Consequently, in the generic case, the diffusion $X$ will not admit any non-trivial $n$-Markov cubature rule on $[0,\infty)$, unless $n<4$.
+Moreover, by a similar argument, unless $X$ exhibits jumps, it is impossible to construct a non-trivial Markov process $Y$ with countable state space such that~\eqref{eq:Matchmoments}, with $n\geq 4$, holds for all initial conditions.
 This is a rather severe restriction.

-One way to avoid this obstruction is to replace $[0,\infty)$ with a discrete time set~$\T$, in which case one remains within the framework of Definition~\ref{D:nMC}.
+One way to avoid this obstruction is to relax the exact moment matching condition~\eqref{eq:Matchmoments} and allow a process $Y$ whose moments approximate the moments of the original process $X$.
+This approach is explained in Section~\ref{sec:approxMarkov}.
+Another possibility is to replace $[0,\infty)$ with a discrete time set~$\T$, in which case one remains within the framework of Definition~\ref{D:nMC}.
 This approach is pursued in Section~\ref{sec:discrete}.
-Another possibility is to consider a suitable relaxation of Definition~\ref{D:nMC}, which we now describe.

-To set the stage, motivated by~\cite{bayer2006proof}, observe that $n$-Markov cubature rules for $X$ correspond in a natural way to $1$-Markov cubature rules for an associated process $\overline X$.
-To see this, fix $n$ and let ${N_n}$ denote the dimension of $\Pol_n(E)$.
-Let $h_1,\ldots,h_{{N_n}}$ be a basis for $\Pol_n(E)$, and define
+A different relaxation is obtained if negative weights in the cubature rule are allowed.
+This approach is explained in Section~\ref{sec:negativeweights}.